awangque/office/README.md

 ---

 ### Credits
-I drew layout inspiration from many frontend tutorial, but it didn't have any actual functionality.
+I drew layout inspiration from many frontend tutorial, but **all of it didn't have any actual functionality**.
 I handled the heavy lifting myself.
 This project was a deep dive into "vanilla" development, where I independently built out the entire backend logic and data flow to make the site actually work.

 ---
 ### License